IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/logistics-objects.md

 ## Security

 To engage with the "Update Logistics Object" endpoint, a client needs only to be authenticated.
 If requests lack proper authentication, the ONE Record server should respond with a `401 "Not Authenticated"` status.
+Conversely, for requests without proper authorization, a `403 "Not Authorized"` response should be provided.

 ## Example C1